parshavjain/spring-assignment-solution-step2/readme.md

 Here we will have a **Message** class which will be acting as the data model for message table in the database.
 Please note that this class is annotated with **@Entity annotation**, where Hibernate will scan all the packages for any Java objects annotated with the @Entity annotation.
 If it finds any, then it will begin the process of looking through that particular Java object to recreate it as a table in your database.

+In this case study, we are defining the beans related to hibernate from inside **ApplicationContextConfig** class only.
+Hence hibernate-cfg.xml file and HibernateUtil class are no more required in this step.

 ### Problem Statement
 In this case study: Activity Stream Step 2 we will create an application that requires us to implement two functionalities.
 They are as follows:
 1. Display the list of existing messages from the database.
 Each message should contain senderName, message, and timestamp.